wildseansy/sanity-plugin-playback-marker/README.md

 import TimeToSecondsField from 'sanity-plugin-time-seconds'

 {
-  name: "timeSeconds", //Give your sanity field a name
+  name: "adStartTime", //Give your sanity field a name
   description: "Time when ad starts", //Give it a description
   type: "number", //Must always be number
   inputComponent: TimeToSecondsField,